 When is the Quake Champions release date?

-Of course the biggest question right now is “When will Quake Champions be released in the UK?” and sadly, we don’t have an answer – not just yet, anyway.
+Of course, the biggest question right now is “When will Quake Champions be released?” and sadly, we don’t have an answer – not just yet, anyway.

 Make sure you keep checking back, as we’ll update this section with new information as soon as we receive it!

 What platforms will Quake Champions be released on?